k21971/CrecelleHack/doc/variantfixes.md

 - Transmuter (R)
   - Originally from SpliceHack, but implemented in original form here.
   - Changes the material of items.
+- Knight Watch (K)
+  - Appears when robbing a shop at night, replacing standard keystone kops.
+They are more dangerous.
+  - They also appear when a shop is robbed if the player is a knight.

 ## Objects
 - New wand appearances: meat and leek.